Level Access

 Author: Level Access

 Links provide a roadmap for users, guiding them from one digital destination to the next.
-In a seamless user journey, the text associated with a link functions as a digital signpost by clearly indicating what lies ahead.
+In a seamless user journey, the hyperlink text functions as a digital signpost by clearly indicating what lies ahead, helping users navigate text with confidence.

 In contrast, poorly written link text derails a digital experience, leaving users puzzled and unsure where to turn next.
 It’s also inaccessible to people who use assistive technologies, making it difficult, if not impossible, for many individuals to find the information they’re seeking.

-In this post, we’ll explore the benefits of accessible link text for both website owners and users, and provide practical tips for writing it effectively.
+In this post, we’ll explore the benefits of creating accessible hyperlink text for both website owners and users and provide practical tips for writing it effectively.

 What is link text?